tomgrek/hackathon-skeleton/README.md

 // visit http://localhost:3000 in your browser
 ```

+## How did this originate?

+See [Christian Alfoni's blog post](http://www.christianalfoni.com/articles/2015_04_19_The-ultimate-webpack-setup) for details on the technical webpack setup.
+This
+project began as a fork of his [repo](https://github.com/christianalfoni/webpack-express-boilerplate).

 ## How to deploy?

 First, you need a server.
 I use Linode.
 Deploy a fresh Ubuntu 16.04 and SSH into it.
 Since this is a bunch of projects and not a real deployment, stick with root access for simplicity.